arjkb/personal-story/unm-guide/index.md

 UNM has an [online catalog](http://catalog.unm.edu/catalogs/2017-2018/) of all its courses, along with a small course description and the number of credits for that course.
 You might want to check it out.
 (Google "unm catalog" or something).

 Once all your paperwork is done and you're actually admitted into UNM, that's when you would want to register for the classes.
 You can do it online through a mechanism similar to [AUMS](https://www.amrita.edu/aums).
-There are limited seats for all courses, and the seats do fill up quickly.
+There are limited seats for all courses, and the seats fill up quickly.
 Ensure that you do not delay the registration if you wish to get into your preferred courses.

 A course here has typically 3 credits.
 There are US government rules (not UNM rules) regarding the minimum number of credits international students must register for.
 The last time I checked (please re-check!), it was: